doxxing AI & Automation

 What is doxxing?

-Doxxing is a form of online harassment involving releasing personal information about an individual without their consent.
+Doxxing is a form of online harassment involving the publication of personal information about an individual without their consent.
 This information can include details such as their full name, home address, telephone number, place of work, and other sensitive information.
-Doxxing is often carried out to expose, threaten, or intimidate someone and can lead to severe consequences, such as physical harm, stalking, or loss of employment.

 Easy access to personal information through the internet has facilitated doxxing.
 Somebody can obtain this information from public sources such as social media accounts, online databases, and government records or through more nefarious means such as hacking or phishing.